7 Clear Signs You’re Eating Too Much Salt

 Learn to spot the silent signs of an ulcer you should never ignore.

 You have high blood pressure

-The American Heart Association recommends no more than 2,300 mg a day and, ideally, no more than 1,500 milligrams of sodium per day for most adults.
+Health Canada recommends 1,500 milligrams of sodium per day—and no more than 2,300 milligrams—for most adults.
 This extra sodium can increase blood pressure by holding more fluid in the body, making your heart pump harder.
 Ask your doctor if following a low sodium diet could lower your blood pressure.